 When a Torah scholar asked the same question Yeshua asked the scholar to determine the answer from the Torah and when he replied with the two greatest commandments, Yeshua said, "Do this and you will live" (Luke 10:28; cf. Rom 10:5; Gal 3:12).
 In similar fashion, the apostle Paul specifically asserted that the Torah was not nullified by the atonement through Yeshua (Rom 3:31) and affirmed strongly that the Torah is holy, righteous, good and spiritual (Rom 7:12, 14).
 Moreover, without the Torah there is no standard to define sin (Rom 3:20; 4:15; 7:7).
 To say that the Torah has been revoked or replaced and yet insist that sin is an every day experience is nonsensical.
 These two propositions are contradictory.

 Stating the Scriptural requirement in a different way, Paul said, "Circumcision is nothing and uncircumcision is nothing, but what matters is the keeping of the commandments of God" (1Cor 7:19).
 By circumcision Paul meant the ritual of Brit Milah associated with the surgery.
-The ritual was all important in Pharisaic Judaism, especially for the admission of proselytes into Jewish fellowship.
+The ritual was all important to Pharisees, especially for the admission of proselytes into Jewish fellowship.
 He did not mean that the Torah command to remove the foreskin of Jewish males on the eighth day should be ignored by Jews (cf. Acts 16:3; 21:20-25), since it is the sign of the everlasting covenant given to Abraham (Gen 17:9-14).
 Indeed, he circumcised Timothy to comply with the command (Acts 16:3).